danilkor/ITP-Micro-Systems-G/README.md

 # C++ MQTT CLI Client for House Remote Control

-This project is a simple C++ command-line client for controlling smart home devices via MQTT.
+This project is a simple C++ command-line client with 2 functions:
+* Recieve Temperature from the microcontroller
+* Turn LED ON or OFF

 ## Features

 - Connects to an MQTT broker
 - Publishes control messages (e.g., turn lights on/off)
-- Subscribes to device status topics
+- Subscribes to device temperature topics

 ## Requirements